 - Duodenal ulcers.

-Aciphex is made by Eisai Co., Ltd. It is marketed by Eisai and PRICARA, a division of Ortho-McNeil-Janssen Pharmaceuticals, Inc. It is currently under the protection of a patent that prevents any generic Aciphex from being manufactured in the United States.
+Aciphex is made by Eisai Co., Ltd. It is marketed by Eisai and PRICARA, a division of Ortho-McNeil-Janssen Pharmaceuticals, Inc. Aciphex tablets are available in generic form.
+The sprinkle capsules are not available in generic form at this time (see Generic Aciphex Sprinkle for more information).